aabanda/granularity_tsad/README.md

-# Granularity misalignments in time series anomaly detection
+# Granularity misalignments in TSAD

 Granularity-aware evaluation for **time-series anomaly detection (TSAD)**, the clean, reusable implementation behind the paper *"Granularity misalignments in